kasslent/clc-digital-skills/_lessons/module-3.4.md

 ## RWD Best Practices

-It’s best practice not to use too many breakpoints.
-Two to four should be fine.
-Up to six as an absolute max but if you find that you have two media queries that are close, see if you can move the styles to one or the other instead of creating another breakpoint.
+Try not to use too many breakpoints.
+Two to four works, maybe up to six for complex designs.

+If you find that you have two media queries that are close, see if you can move the styles to one or the other instead of creating another breakpoint.

 When writing media queries and adding responsive changes, only add the specific CSS property that needs to be changed.
 Do not repeat styles.